UniStuttgart-VISUS/power-overwhelming/docs/HARDWARE.md

 ### Components
 * Bench table, e.g. *Lian Li PC-T70X.* You will need an open bench table, because after installing the riser card, the GPU will not fit into a PC chassis anymore.
-* Power supply unit, e.g. *BeQuiet Dark Power Pro P12 1200W.*
+* Power supply unit, e.g. *BeQuiet Dark Power Pro P12 1200W.* We recommend using a modular PSU for which you can purchase the PC-side cables individually such that you can try again if you made a mistake.

 ## Instructions